 DAY 2: Erindi Private Game Reserve

-The first break of daylight will find us around the breakfast table today, and will be on the tarmac road northbound soon afterwards.
-Our morning is dedicated to a straight drive, interrupted by a nice lunch break only, in order to be able to cover the 300 km distance to Erindi Private Game Reserve – the world’s largest private nature reserve and the perfect introduction to African wildlife on this itinerary.
-We plan to check in at our lovely African safari lodge at around two in the afternoon, and proceed for a unique game drive after some refreshments and a short break.
-Erindi has an incredible diversity of wildlife species with regular sightings of Lion, Cheetah, Wild Dog, Elephant, Hippo, Giraffe, Black Rhino, White Rhino and Zebra.
-We will only return to our accommodation with the setting sun, and prepare for a much-deserved dinner under the vast, open, star-filled African sky.
+We will have breakfast with the first break of daylight.
+Our morning is dedicated to a straight drive, interrupted by a nice lunch break only, in order to be able to cover the 300 km distance to Erindi Private Game Reserve .
+Erindi is the world’s largest private nature reserve and the perfect introduction to African wildlife on this itinerary.
+We plan to check in at our African safari lodge at around two in the afternoon and proceed for a unique game drive after some refreshments and a short break.
+The park has an incredible diversity of wildlife species with regular sightings of Lion, Cheetah, Wild Dog, Elephant, Hippo, Giraffe, Black Rhino, White Rhino and Zebra.
+We will only return to our accommodation at sunset and prepare for a much-deserved dinner under the vast, open, star-filled African sky.

 DAY 3: The San Bushmen

-This morning the rising sun will find us in the bush again, on our open safari trucks, in search of Elephant and Rhino, as well as Lion and Cheetahs and many other species of the African fauna.
-A full, cooked breakfast will attract us back to the lodge after a couple of hours, but we will hit the road again as soon as our dietary needs are provided for.
+This morning the rising sun will find us in the bush again, on our open safari trucks.
+We will search for Elephant and Rhino, as well as Lion and Cheetahs and many other species of the African fauna.
+A full breakfast will attract us back to the lodge after a couple of hours, but we will hit the road again as soon as our dietary needs are provided for.
 We are heading to one of the most remote corners of Namibia today, a vast bush land, home to the San people, to where very few dedicated travellers ever venture.
-After a quick stop to admire the worlds largest know meteorite at Hoba, we enjoy lunch in Grootfontein, and make our way north to our lodge where we will spend the night.
+After a quick stop to admire the worlds largest known meteorite at Hoba, we enjoy lunch in Grootfontein, and make our way north to our lodge where we will spend the night.
 Roy’s Camp is situated on a game farm and is the perfect base from which to explore and spend time with the Bushman/San people.
-We plan to reach our lodge just before the sun sets, so that we can enjoy the evening with a drink in our hands under the tall thatched roof of the restaurant area, followed by dinner and an early bed time.
+We plan to reach our lodge just before sunset so that we can enjoy the evening with a drink in our hands under the tall thatched roof of the restaurant area, followed by dinner and an early bedtime.

 DAY 4: Off to Etosha National Park